stevencurtis/SwiftCoding/Theory/SingleResponsibilityPrinciple/README.md

 1. A particular class should only do one thing
 2. There should only ever be a single reason to change a certain class

-So each `class` is restricted to doing similar things.
+So each `class` is restricted to doing one thing.

 It is tempting for Swift programmers to overload responsibilities into a view controller.
 This is partly to do with the basic architecture pattern encourged for our use by Apple - the MCV pattern.